Radfordhound/HedgeLib/README.md

 - Sonic Generations (PC/360/PS3)

 ## HedgeRender
-A C++11 graphics/rendering engine with a fully-C89-compatible API designed around modern rendering APIs for speed and portability.
+A C++11 graphics/rendering engine designed around modern rendering APIs for speed and portability.
 Currently, it only supports Direct3D 11, but it has been designed from the ground up to work well with modern APIs such as Direct3D 12 and Vulkan, so porting it to those backends shouldn't be difficult.

 ## HedgeTools
 A collection of miscellaneous tools that utilize HedgeLib to allow editing a wide array of formats.